Stuycs-K/final-project-09-wu-sherlyn-watkins-gus/WORKLOG.md

 ### 6/5/24

-Progressed rotorpos visualization (continue at home today)
+Progressed rotorpos visualization

+### 6/6/24

+Proper rotor is displayed, rotorpos may not be correct

 ## GUS WATKINS